 Undergraduate study is offered through the faculties of each of the separate schools and colleges comprising the University.

-The College of Arts and Sciences: provides all undergraduates with study in most of the disciplines within the liberal arts and sciences.
+The College of Arts and Sciences provides all undergraduates with study in most of the disciplines within the liberal arts and sciences.
 Those students wishing to explore any of these areas in depth may become majors within the college.
-The college cooperates with the School of Education in offering a program that prepares students for certification as teachers of academic subjects in the secondary schools.
-Programs in the colleges lead to the degrees of Bachelor of Arts and Bachelor of Science.
+Graduates of the College of Arts and Sciences may apply for graduate-level teacher certification preparation programs in the School of Education.

 The School of Business offers programs in accounting and business administration.
 Admission to these programs is competitive, open only to the best-qualified students who have completed 56 or more credits, including specific courses outlined in the School of Business section of this bulletin.